mdantonio-c/mistral-hub/docs/README.md

   - Name
   - Surname
   - Requests expirations (in days, 0 to disable): the user can select how many days he needs to keep the results of his requests available on My Request page before they are automatically deleted.
+  - Delete expired requests (Default _No_): the user can decide if the expired requests will be deleted or archived

 ![](profile2.png)